weikaj/STEMMUS_SCOPE/docs/Quick_start_for_contributors.md

 ```
 ## Commit your changes
 1. Check status
-Run this statement when you want to check the git status, and all modifications that have not yet been recorded by git will be displayed.
+Run this command when you want to check the git status, and all modifications that have not yet been recorded by git will be displayed.
 ```
 git status
 ```